syn990/SYN-RTOS/README.md

 # SYN-RTOS - Syntax990 Real-Time Operating System.
-This Repo serves as a place to store and manage the source tree, as it's getting quite messy!
+This repo serves as a place to store and manage the source tree, as it's getting quite messy!

 Currently there are two main scripts: (these will later be merged into a single script.
 It can't seem to run arch-chroot without stopping... this halts step two.)